proc7ts/logger/README.md

 [loggable]: #loggable-values

-An object passes as an argument to one of the `Logger` methods can customize how it is logged by implementing a `toLog()` method of `Loggable` interface.
+An object passed as an argument to one of the `Logger` methods can customize how it is logged by implementing a `toLog()` method of `Loggable` interface.

-In the simples case, the `toLog()` method may return another value that will be logged instead of the original one.
+In the simple case, the `toLog()` method may return another value that will be logged instead of the original one.

 It may also return an array of values that will be inserted to the log line instead of original value.
 This may be an empty array to completely remove the value from the log line.